Jono Read is a 32-year-old campaigner, digital marketer and journalistfrom Norfolk.

 He has written for publications including the Guardian, the Independent, the Eastern Daily Press, The New European and the Huffington Post.
 He has also been interviewed on a variety of subjects for big stories in the Daily Mail, the Times, on Channel 4 News, Sky News, and Radio 1’s Newsbeat.

-Jono is a graduate from the University of East Anglia, and is currently social media manager for a large newspaper and magazine business company.
+Jono is a graduate from the University of East Anglia.
+He is currently the digital editor of The New European.